Eight-hour day movement: Hungary

 In Hungary, the eight-hour work day was introduced on 14 April 1919 by decree of the Revolutionary Governing Council.

 Italy

-The eight-hour work day was introduced by law in Italy on 17 April 1925.
+The eight-hour work day became legal in Italy on 17 April 1925 after a law passed 15 March 1923 that authorised the king to set a limit on daily work hours, and a royal decree issued on 10 September 1923.
+The law set a maximum limit of work at eight hours per day, albeit for six days a week for a 48-hour work week.
+On 13 January 1938, the length of the work week was reduced to 40 hours.

+Norway

+The Factory Act of 1915 introduced a 10-hour workday in Norway.
+Currently the standard workday according to the law is 9 hours long, but the standard work week is limited to 40 hours, so people commonly work 8 hours per day, 5 days per week.

 Poland

 In Poland, the eight-hour day was introduced 23 November 1918 by decree of the cabinet of the Prime Minister Jędrzej Moraczewski.

 Portugal

-In Portugal a vast wave of strikes occurred in 1919, supported by the National Workers' Union, the biggest labour union organisation at the time.
-The workers achieved important objectives, including the historic victory of an eight-hour day.
+In Portugal, during the First Portuguese Republic, a vast wave of strikes occurred in 1919, supported by the National Workers' Union, the biggest labour union organisation at the time.
+The workers achieved important objectives, including the historic victory of an eight-hour work day.

-USSR (Soviet Union)
+Soviet Union

-In the Soviet Union, the eight-hour day was introduced four days after the October Revolution, by a Decree of the Soviet government in 1917 and later in 1928 and 1940–1957 (World War II).
+In the Soviet Union, the eight-hour day was introduced four days after the October Revolution, by a Decree of the Soviet government in 1917.
+It was further reduced to seven-hour day in 1928, increased till seven-hour and eight-hour day during 1940–1956 (during the World War II and the following phase of recovery), and eventually settled into a standard 40-hour workweek by 1991.

 Spain

-In the region of Alcoy, a workers strike in 1873 for the eight-hour day followed much agitation from the anarchists.
-In 1919 in Barcelona, after a 44-day general strike with over 100,000 participants had effectively crippled the Catalan economy, the Government settled the strike by granting all the striking workers demands that included an eight-hour day, union recognition, and the rehiring of fired workers.

-Therefore, Spain became on 3 April 1919 the first country in the world to introduce a universal law effective on all type of works, restricting the workday to a maximum of eight hours: "Real decreto de 3 de abril de 1919", signed by the prime minister, Álvaro de Figueroa, 1st Count of Romanones.
+In the region of Alcoy, a workers' strike in 1873 for the eight-hour day followed much agitation from the anarchists.
+In 1919 in Barcelona, after a 44-day general strike with over 100,000 participants had effectively crippled the Catalan economy, the Government settled the strike by granting the striking workers' demands that included an eight-hour day, union recognition, and the rehiring of fired workers.
+Therefore, Spain became on 3 April 1919 the first country in the world to introduce a universal law effective on all type of works, restricting the workday to a maximum of eight hours: "Real decreto de 3 de abril de 1919", signed by the Prime Minister, Álvaro de Figueroa, 1st Count of Romanones.